dkelly255/freshwater-fly-fishing/README.md

 ## Introduction
 ### Concept
-- Freshwater Fly Fishing is a site that aims to help introduce people to the Sport of Fly Fishing in Ireland (Site Owner's Goal)
+- Freshwater Fly Fishing is a site that aims to help introduce people to the Sport of Fly Fishing in Ireland - This is the Site Owner's Goal
 - The site will be useful for users to understand some of the attractions of Fly Fishing, and get informed about locations where they can participate in the Sport
-- The website will be targeted towards people new to the Sport, and towards existing anglers who want to try a different style to traditional rod/reel-based fishing (External User's goal)
+- The website will be targeted towards people new to the Sport, and towards existing anglers who want to try a different style to traditional rod/reel-based fishing - this is the External User's goal)

 ![alt text](assets/css/images/readme/responsive1.png)